AhanJ/Projects/HitaBot/README.md

-HitaBot is a chat bot made using Rasa Open Source for Hitachi Systems India’s website.
-It is has a responsive and visually appealing UI.
+HitaBot is a chatbot designed for Hitachi Systems India's website.
+It features a responsive and visually appealing user interface, is built using Rasa Open Source, and served via Django.